 Explore the Yasawa Islands

-The Yasawa Islands are just north-west of Viti Levu, the main island of Fiji in the Pacific Ocean.
-The archipelago is named after the largest island of Yasawa and consists of around 30 small islands.
-They are known for their tropical beautiful beaches and the picturesque atmosphere.
-The volcanic soil creates a very varied landscape.
-From rainforest and pearly white beaches to steep mountains with steep rock formations.
-With an unspoiled nature, you imagine yourself in a true paradise.
-The Yasawa islands are perfect for a honeymoon, a wedding, a romantic holiday or just to cross it of your bucket list.
+The Yasawa Islands are just northwest of Viti Levu, the main island of Fiji in the Pacific Ocean.
+The archipelago is named after the largest island, Yasawa, and consists of around 30 small islands.
+They are known for their tropical, beautiful beaches and picturesque atmosphere.
+The volcanic soil creates a varied landscape, from rainforest and pearly white beaches to steep mountains with rocky formations.
+With unspoiled nature, one can imagine oneself in a true paradise.
+The Yasawa Islands are perfect for honeymoons, weddings, romantic holidays, or bucket list experiences.

 A large part of the Yasawa Islands is largely uninhabited and shares a history of mutineers and mythology.
 Islands covered in greenery with white beaches loom in the distance over turquoise waters.
 The closer one gets, the more incredible the colors become.
 The Yasawa Islands in western Fiji are admired in many films, such as "The Blue Lagoon," for their stunning beauty.

-From May to October you can spot the fascinating manta rays in the reefs of Fiji, a fantastic experience for every diving enthusiast.
-But also with a snorkel you can see a lot of rich underwater life: sea turtles, sharks and parrot fish.
+From May to October, diving enthusiasts can spot fascinating manta rays in the reefs of Fiji, while snorkelers can also observe abundant marine life such as sea turtles, sharks, and colorful parrot fish.
 Colorful coral gently sways along with the current.

 Best time to visit

-The best time to go to Fiji weather wise is between May and October, this is the ‘winter’ period.
-It is also the dry season, which means that the air is almost always clear.
-The temperature is even around 25 degrees Celsius (77 degrees Fahrenheit).
-In October, February and March Fiji is a more quiet.
-At the end of October and the beginning of November the temperature is wonderful and it is also dry.
-Moreover, the Hindu festival Diwali takes place.
-The whole country is turned upside down and the celebratory nature of the Fijian people comes alive.
-Click here if you would like more climate details.
+The best time to visit Fiji weather-wise is between May and October, during the "winter" period.
+It is also the dry season, which means that the air is almost always clear and the temperature is around 25 degrees Celsius (77 degrees Fahrenheit).
+In October, February, and March, Fiji is quieter.
+At the end of October and the beginning of November, the temperature is wonderful and it is also dry.
+Moreover, the Hindu festival Diwali takes place, turning the whole country upside down and showcasing the celebratory nature of the Fijian people.
+Click here for more information on the climate.